This is where it gets personal

 Michael’s beautiful words and photos struck a chord within my heart and soul.
 This spirit of community converging on well-worn paths towards a sacred site is something that I know will be transformative.
 In fact, the Camino has already made a profound impact on me.
 The vision of “mi Camino” is an extension of my current lifestyle and values.
 I look forward meeting pilgrims from all around the world, walking the beautiful countryside, practicing Spanish, enjoying Spanish wine and cuisine, taking photographs, blogging, and sharing my daily yoga practice with anyone who’s willing and able.
 Moreover, I will appreciate and honor the sacredness of the pilgrimage.

-I have decided to walk shorter Camino routes in 2016 and 2017, and plan to walk the Camino Francés in 2018 to celebrate my 50th birthday.
+I have decided to walk shorter Camino routes in 2016 (Portugués) and 2017 (Inglés), and plan to walk the Camino Primitivo in 2018 to celebrate my 50th birthday.
 For me, it is compelling to embark on this challenging pilgrimage that will require planning, research, physical training and introspection.
-On a metaphorical level, it is a personal journey of crossing internal barriers while doing something that is good for the body, mind and soul.
+It is a personal journey of crossing internal barriers while doing something that is good for the body, mind and soul.

 Although you can certainly do the Camino without much planning and just go to Spain and start walking.
 I believe that mindful preparation will allow you to enjoy life on the Camino and enable you to be open to the many serendipitous opportunities that the journey will undoubtedly provide.
 As Ernest Hemingway once said, “It is good to have an end to journey toward; but it is the journey that matters, in the end.”